CasualCodersProjects/DS4-Type-C/README.md

 ### Universal
 The idea here is to create one "panelized" board which contains all above boards (JDS 001, 011, 030, 040, 050, 055).
 This means that someone could easily acquire a board for all controllers, then populate the one they need.
 Work can now begin for this panel.
-Though I've done enough work in March, so this will happen later.

 This is not something I plan to do anymore.
 If you'd like to do this and submit a PR, feel free and I'll merge it.
  -Ian